Training and support are available in the following ways:

 'uses machine learning algorithms working behind the scenes which are invisible to the searcher.
 That means that transparency and reproducibility is no longer possible.
 Transparency and reproducibility are of key importance in scientific reporting and experiments.
 Without these present in the search strategy, a systematic review falls at the first hurdle when being critically appraised.

-PRISMA-S was launched recently, outlining all the reporting requirements for literature searching in systematic reviews.
+PRISMA-S (link opens in new window) was launched in 2020, outlining all the reporting requirements for literature searching in systematic reviews.
 Item 8 is: Include the search strategies for each database and information source, copied and pasted exactly as run.
 Note ‘exactly as run’.
 This is not possible in PubMed.
 Medline on the OVID platform (or via EBSCO or other aggregator) is preferred.'

 The requirements for systematic reviews will mean that your literature search will need to be more complex and thorough than previous literature searching you may have done.
 You will need to come up with many synonyms for your search terms, and make sure that you are searching in the title, abstract and MeSH term fields of every database you use.
 Make sure you are using the Boolean operators AND, OR and NOT correctly, and make use of other search syntax such as truncation and wildcards to ensure your search is as comprehensive and efficient as possible.